The Best Charcoal Smokers for 2023

 Unlike gas or electric smokers that can be started with the press of a button, charcoal actually requires a few steps to get going.
 By far the easiest way to get your charcoal smoker ready is with a chimney starter.

 This cheap device is a must-have item and will get you ready to cook in about 15 minutes with almost no effort.
 We’ve put together a guide to using your chimney starter.

 Managing temperature on a charcoal smoker

-This involves filling up your fire box with unlit charcoal, and then firing up a small amount of briquettes, allowing them to ash over for about 15 minutes and then spreading them over the top of the unlit coals.
+This involves filling up your firebox with unlit charcoal and then firing up a small number of briquettes, allowing them to ash over for about 15 minutes and then spreading them over the top of the unlit coals.

 This allows you to smoke for many hours at a low, steady temperature.
 As the lit coals burn they slowly ignite the coals below them, without too many coals ever being lit at once.